 Some of the main changes in the English localized version of Snatcher were the result of different censorship policies in each country.
-The American version saw Katrina's age changed from 14 to 18, likely due to a shower scene and Gillian's treatment of her.
+The American version saw Katrina's age changed from 14 to 18, due to a shower scene and Gillian's treatment of her.
 At one point in Japanese version, a bare breast was shown, and it was covered up in the English version.
 Certain animations were also cut, such as the twitching of decapitated corpses in the game.
 The English version also saw customers at Outer Heaven dressed as Konami characters, while the Japanese title had the guests dressed as sci-fi characters, a change made to avoid legal problems in the west.
-Another change to avoid legal problems was the appearance of the snatchers, who got an overhaul in appearance so they did not too closely resemble The Terminator robot.
-Gillian's eye color is changed from brown to blue in the English SEGA CD version, most likely for aesthetic purposes.
+Another change to avoid legal problems was the appearance of the Snatchers themselves, who got an overhaul in appearance to tone down their originally deliberate resemblance to the Terminator.
+Gillian's eye colour is changed from brown to blue in the English SEGA CD version, most likely for aesthetic purposes.

-Oddly enough, Alice's death in the Japan-only PS1 release of Snatcher was censored, when compared to the Sega CD version; while the Sega CD shows Alice's corpse from the front, her guts leaking from her torso, the PS1 version shows her from behind, only showing a pool of blood.
+The murder of Alice the dog in the Japan-only PS1 release of Snatcher was changed to a more decent depiction when compared to the Sega CD version; while the Sega CD shows Alice's corpse from the front, her intestines leaking from her torso, the PS1 version shows her from behind, only showing a pool of blood.

 Connections to Other Games

 Snatcher is filled with references to other Konami titles.

 - In the Japanese version of the game, the guests inside Outer Heaven were dressed as characters from famous science fiction franchises, but these were changed to Konami characters in the English release, including Goemon from The Legend of the Mystical Ninja, Simon Belmont and Dracula from Castlevania, and Lance and Bill from Contra.